 Heading to Denmark soon or just want to know more about the country?
-Check out these 77 fun Denmark facts!
+Check out these 77 fun facts about Denmark!

 1. The country of Denmark is actually an archipelago or island group.
 It is comprised of over 100 islands, but not all of them are inhabited.

 2. The Citizens of Copenhagen pedal a combined 1 million kilometers per day.
 This isn’t so surprising when you take into account the fact that Denmark has twice as many bicycles as automobiles.
 This fact may also be related to the fact that Denmark charges a 150% tax on all purchases of new cars.